+Phelps Dodge and Enron hereby agree that information previously furnished to Enron under that certain Confidentiality Agreement dated September 30, 1998 (the “Prior Confidentiality Agreement”) that is Evaluation Material as defined hereby shall be deemed to be Evaluation Material furnished to Enron pursuant to this Agreement, and Enron shall hold and use such Evaluation Material in accordance with the terms hereof.
+Phelps Dodge agrees that, notwithstanding any term or provision of the Prior Confidentiality Agreement to the contrary, Enron’s use of such information in accordance with this Agreement shall not constitute a breach or violation of the Prior Confidentiality Agreement, provided that Enron complies with the terms of this Agreement.

-Compelled Disclosure.
+2. Compelled Disclosure.
 In the event that the receiving party or any of its Representatives are requested in any proceeding to disclose any Evaluation Material, such receiving party will give the providing party prompt written notice of such request so that the providing party may seek an appropriate protective order.
-If in the absence of a protective order the receiving party or any of its Representatives, in the opinion of counsel, is compelled in a proceeding to disclose Evaluation Material, the receiving party or such Representative may disclose such portion of the Evaluation Material which counsel advisesin writing that the receiving party or such Representative is compelled to disclose, without liability under this Agreement, provided, however, that the receiving party give the providing party written notice of the information to be disclosed as far in advance of its disclosure as is practicable and use its best efforts to obtain assurances that confidentialtreat ment will be accorded to such information.
+If in the absence of a protective order the receiving party or any of its Representatives, in the opinion of counsel, is compelled in a proceeding to disclose Evaluation Material, the receiving party or such Representative may disclose such portion of the Evaluation Material which counsel advises that the receiving party or such Representative is compelled to disclose, without liability under this Agreement, provided, however, that the receiving party give the providing party written notice of the information to be disclosed as far in advance of its disclosure as is practicable and use its commercially reasonable efforts to obtain assurances that confidential treatment will be accorded to such information.

-Exclusivity.
-In consideration of the resources that each party intends to dedicate to pursuing the establishment of the Venture, the parties will deal with one another on an exclusive basis for a minimum period in connection with their interest in participating in business-to-business E-commerce sites servingcertain segments of the metals and minerals industries.
-Accordingly, for a period of two (2) months after the date of this Agreement, each party and its Representatives shall not, directly or indirectly, solicit, engage in unsolicited discussions or engage in any negotiations with, or provide any information to, any person, firm or other entity or group (other than each other party or its Representatives) concerning any venture or potential venture competing or intending to compete with the Venture.
+3. Exclusivity.
+In consideration of the resources that each party intends to dedicate to pursuing the establishment of the Venture, the parties will deal with one another on an exclusive basis for a minimum period in connection with their interest in developing business-to-business E-commerce sites serving the metals and minerals industries (but excluding the steel industry).
+Accordingly, for a period of two (2) months after the date of this Agreement, each party and its Representatives shall not, directly or indirectly, solicit, engage in unsolicited discussions or engage in any negotiations with, or provide any information to, any person, firm or other entity or group (other than each other party or its Representatives) concerning the development, creation, or acquisition of any venture or potential venture competing or intending to compete with the Venture.
+Notwithstanding anything herein to the contrary, (i) nothing herein shall prohibit any party from soliciting, negotiating or conducting transactions with entities or acquiring entities or businesses in which e-commerce activities related to or including the metals and minerals industries comprise an immaterial portion of such entity’s existing business or operations (provided that Evaluation Material is not disclosed in violation of this Agreement), and (ii) the provisions of this paragraph 3 shall be binding upon only those affiliates of a receiving party that have actual knowledge of the Evaluation Material.

-No Representation or Warranty.
+4. No Representation or Warranty.
 Although each party will endeavor to include in the Evaluation Material information which it believes to be relevant for the purpose of the receiving party's investigation, such receiving party understands that neither the providing party nor any of its Representatives have made or make any representation or warranty as to the accuracy or completeness of the Evaluation Material.
 Each party agrees that neither the providing party nor its Representatives shall have any liability to the receiving party or any of its Representatives resulting from the use of the Evaluation Material.